Tuesday, September 24, 2013

 Facts

+When Bryan's father Jimmy died in 1950, his mother Agnes remarried, but Bryan disapproved of the marriage, and was estranged from Agnes for the rest of her life.
 He was a founder member of the British Society of Fight Arrangers.
-Bryan, who'd suffered a heart attack in 1990 and respiratory problems in 1997, collapsed in the High Street, Shipley, West Yorkshire after visiting Barclays Bank (he was due to go on holiday to Venice the next day).
+Bryan, who suffered heart attacks in 1991 and 1997, developed respiratory problems and was advised by the producers of Coronation Street to retire.
+He recorded Alf Roberts' death scene on December 4th 1998 (broadcast December 31st), and died just over nine weeks later - collapsing in the High Street in Shipley, West Yorkshire, after visiting Barclays Bank (he was due to go on holiday to Venice the next day).

 This is Your Life: Bryan was the subject of BBC TV's This is Your Life on November 3rd, 1997, surprised by host Michael Aspel on the set of the soap Coronation Street.